belm0/perf-timer/README.md

 ### Yet another code timer?

 It seems everyone has tried their hand at writing one of these timer utilities.
-Implementations can be found in public repos and snippets, PyPi, and there's even a Python feature request.
+Implementations can be found in public repos, snippets, and PyPi— there's even a Python feature request.
 That's not counting all the proprietary and one-off instances.

 Features of this library: